hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

 ## 4. Cyclical Learning Rates, Batch Sizes, Cyclical Momentum, and Weight Decay

++ The conventional method: perform a grid or a random search, which can be computationally expensive and time consuming

 ### 4.1 Cyclical Learning Rates and Super-convergence Revisited